kiruthika-kannan/Steganography/README.md

 There are there folders for 3 methods.
 Each method folder has a src folder containing ipynb and py file.
 There is Test file to input different images.
-Also input and stego output, secret out file name needs to be given in test file.
+Also input , stego output, secret output file name can be changed/mentioned in test file to get the output file name corresponding to given input.